HBPMedical/mip-deployment/Federation/doc/Readme.md

 1. <a href="OperatingMIPFederation.md#DeployingServices">Deploy the backend services</a> (Docker Swarm)
 1. <a href="OperatingMIPFederation.md#SynchronizingKeycloakRoles">Synchronize the KeyCloak roles</a>
 1. <a href="OperatingMIPFederation.md#RunningWebInterface">Run the MIP Web Interface</a>

-You will find detailed explanations in this <a href="OperatingMIPFederation.md">guide</a>.